 The Treaty of Ghent was signed in 1815, which ended the War of 1812.
 The Battle of New Orléans took place after the treaty in which Andrew Jackson annihilated the British forces at New Orléans.
 The victory gave him much praise.

 Napoleon would fall at the Battle of Waterloo and be exiled to Elba.
 The War of 1812 had officially ended as a stalemate in which the young nation barely escaped with its life.
 After the war, James Madison's Presidency entered a time of economic boom, which would be labeled "The Era of Good Feeling."

 All of the problems that arose at the prelude to the War of 1812 began to dissipate.

-New England had believed to be unfairly oppressed by the embargos that Jefferson and Madison had placed on Britain.
-These emotions rose to a climax at the Hartford Convention where the threat of secession came to a forefront.
-After the war the Federalists who had led that movement had all but vanished from the political scene.
+New England was believed to be unfairly oppressed by the embargos that Jefferson and Madison had placed on Britain.
+These emotions rose to a climax at the Hartford Convention, where the threat of secession came to the forefront.
+After the war, the Federalists who had led that movement had all but vanished from the political scene.

 Americans had also fought and won the Second Barbary War and secured what they believed was complete independence from Great Britain.
 The Napoleonic Wars had devastated Europe and left the land razed and in need of food.
 As a result, the American agricultural economy boomed as America began to trade with the European powers.

 This brought great wealth into the land and catapulted America into an economic power.
 In just a short time from gaining their independence in the American Revolutionary War, America had risen to national recognition.
 James Madison easily won a second term.